-I am an academic researcher at the Center for Human-Computer Interaction at the faculty of Artificial Intelligence and Human Interfaces, University of Salzburg interested in humans and digital technologies.
+I am Professor for HCI at the Center for Human-Computer Interaction at the faculty of Artificial Intelligence and Human Interfaces, University of Salzburg interested in humans and digital technologies.
 In particular, I use participatory design approaches to create meaningful, technological futures for people in real world contexts.
 I have worked with autistic children in schools (e.g. SocialPlayTechnologies), older adults in their smart homes (e.g. WAALTeR) and recently won the NGI (Next-Generation Internet - Brilliant Early-Career Researcher Award) for my work on responsible innovation in the context of the Internet of Things (COMPASS project).

 My main disciplinary fields are Human-Computer Interaction (e.g., CHI/DIS), Interaction Design and Children (e.g., IDC, Associate Editor of the International Journal of Child-Computer Interaction), Participatory Design (e.g., PDC, former member of the PDC Advisory Board), and Ethics (e.g., member of the ACM SIGCHI Ethics board), but I also venture into assistive technologies (e.g., ASSETS), disability studies, philosophy, social sciences, design research, ubiquitous computing, active-assistive living amongst others.